 Estimates for the most recent quarters are provisional and are subject to revision in the light of updated source information.
 We currently provide an analysis of past revisions in the GDP and other statistical bulletins that present time series.

 Our revisions to economic statistics page brings together our work on revisions analysis, linking to articles and revisions policies.
 Revisions to data provide one indication of the reliability of main indicators.Nôl i'r tabl cynnwys

-You can get the latest copies of this and all our other releases through the release calendar on our website.
+You can get the latest copies of this and all our other releases through our release calendar.

-Details of the policy governing the release of new data are available from the media relations office.
+Details of the policy governing the release of new data are available from the UK Statistics Authority.

 We are committed to ensuring that all information provided is kept strictly confidential and will only be used for statistical purposes.
-Further details regarding confidentiality can be found on our website in the respondent charters for businesses and households.Nôl i'r tabl cynnwys
+Further details regarding confidentiality can be found in the respondent charters for businesses and households.Nôl i'r tabl cynnwys